As every meme proclaims, 2020 is one for the record books!

 SEL is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions. — CASEL.org, What is SEL?

 One of the challenges for students is to take an SEL lesson and figure out how to apply it to their everyday, real lives.
 And that’s where platforms like Treedom can help.

 Treedom provides community connections for service learning opportunities.
 By encouraging students of all ages to become active in their communities, we can promote mindsets around contributing, connecting, and citizenship.
 Students who participate in such service-learning opportunities walk away having seen social-emotional competencies modeled by others.
 Plus, they have a chance to practice these competencies in the real world.
 For instance, consider how through volunteerism, students can build healthy relationships, develop a strong sense of identity, consider other points of view, voice their own, build and persevere towards individual and collective goals, demonstrate empathy, and make responsible decisions.

 Social and emotional learning benefits include improved academic engagement and performance, support for mental health, decline in student behavioral issues, long-term positive effects on attitudes, relationships, and prosocial behaviors; much of what is reflected in Treedom’s findings:

-The Treedom platform and suite of software provides both administrators and students an enriched learning experience since all engagements are tracked in individual profiles and aggregated via an impact dashboard.
-Request a free demo of Treedom to see how your school and community can connect students to meaningful service opportunities (both virtual and in person!)
+The Treedom platform and suite of software tools provides both administrators and students with an enriched learning experience since all engagements are tracked in individual profiles and aggregated via an impact dashboard.
+Request a free demo of Treedom to see how your school and community can connect students to meaningful service opportunities (both virtual and in person).
 Empower your students with this personalized learning approach today to help support their social and emotional wellness in 2020 and beyond.